Digital privacy

 Digital privacy is often used in contexts that promote advocacy on behalf of individual and consumer privacy rights in e-services and is typically used in opposition to the business practices of many e-marketers, businesses, and companies to collect and use such information and data.
-Digital privacy can be defined under three sub-related categories: information privacy, communication privacy, and individual privacy.
+Digital privacy, a crucial aspect of modern online interactions and services, can be defined under three sub-related categories: information privacy, communication privacy, and individual privacy.

 Digital privacy has increasingly become a topic of interest as information and data shared over the social web have continued to become more and more commodified; social media users are now considered unpaid "digital labors", as one pays for "free" e-services through the loss of their privacy.
 For example, between 2005 and 2011, the change in levels of disclosure for different profile items on Facebook shows that, over the years, people have wanted to keep more information private.
 Observing the seven-year span, Facebook gained a profit of $100 billion through the collection and sharing of their users' data with third-party advertisers.

 The more a user shares on social networks, the more privacy is lost.
 All of the information and data one shares is connected to clusters of similar information.
 As the user continues to share their productive expression, it gets matched with the respective cluster, and their speech and expression are no longer only in the possession of them or of their social circle.
 This can be seen as a consequence of building social capital.
 As people create new and diverse ties on social networks, data becomes linked.
 This decrease in privacy continues until bundling appears (when the ties become strong and the network more homogeneous).